skip-mev/block-sdk/tests/app/README.md

 ### AnteHandlers

 `AnteHandlers` are responsible for validating transactions.
 We recommend that developers utilize the same antehandler chain that is used by the application.
 In the example test app, we construct the `AnteHandler` with `NewBSDKAnteHandler`.
-In the case where the application should ignore certain lanes, we can wrap a `Decorator` with the `block.NewIgnoreDecorator` function as seen in `ante.go`.
+In the case where the certain ante decorators should ignore certain lanes, we can wrap a `Decorator` with the `block.NewIgnoreDecorator` function as seen in `ante.go`.

 After constructing the `AnteHandler`, we can set it on the application and on the lanes.